-The Ultimate Guide to Webinars: 41 Tips for Successful Webinars
+41 Tips & Best Practices To Create Great Webinars

 The first step is deciding what your goals are and then choosing a platform and format that meets those needs.

-Creating a webinar takes a lot of planning, coordination, and follow-through – from settling on a specified topic, finding an awesome speaker, to preparing for the live event.
+Creating a webinar takes a lot of planning, coordination, and follow-through – from settling on a specified topic and finding an awesome speaker to preparing for the live event.

-The topics, content, and the speakers should provide true value to your target audience.
+The topics, content, and speakers should provide true value to your target audience.

-For an effective webinar you should always:
+For an effective webinar, you should always:

 - Listen to your audience.